-Typically, a user of financial information will review the summary-level information stored in a ledger, perhaps using ratio or trend analysis, to locate anomalies that require further investigation.
+Typically, a user of financial information will review the summary-level information stored in a ledger, perhaps using ratio analysis or trend analysis, to locate anomalies that require further investigation.
 They then refer to the underlying journal information to access the details of what makes up the information in the ledger (which may result in an even more detailed investigation of supporting documents).
 Thus, information can be rolled up from journals to ledgers to produce financial statements, and rolled back down to investigate individual transactions.

 There may be several journals, each one usually dealing with high-volume areas, such as purchase transactions, cash receipts, or sales transactions.
 Less frequent transactions, such as depreciation entries, are generally clustered into the general journal.

 Information is recorded in journals in chronological order by individual transaction, which makes it easier to sort through information and find the specific items that users need.
 Information is recorded in a ledger in a number of accounts, which are typically sorted in the following order: